KRR-Oxford/DeepOnto/docs/bertmap.md

 !!! warning

-    The $\textsf{BERTMap}$ family rely on sufficient class annotations for constructing training corpora of the BERT synonym classifier, especially under the **unsupervised** setting where the are no input mappings and/or external resources.
+    The $\textsf{BERTMap}$ family rely on sufficient class annotations for constructing training corpora of the BERT synonym classifier, especially under the **unsupervised** setting where there are no input mappings and/or external resources.
 It is very important to specify correct [**annotation properties**](#annotation-properties) in the configuration file.

 ## Usage